Information on COVID-19 from Upward Health

 Message from the Chief Medical Officer of Upward Health

 As COVID-19 affects our communities, we want you to know that we remain committed to keeping all patients safe and well.
-Upward Health providers are available 24/7 through our hotline and Care Specialists.
-As soon as test kits are available Upward health plans to provide in-home testing for Coronavirus.
+Upward Health providers are available 24/7 through our hotline, (888) 985-5455.
+Upward health provides in-home testing for Coronavirus.

-We want other providers to know that Upward Health is available to assist in providing care to your patients during this crisis.
+We want providers to know that Upward Health is available to assist in providing care to your patients during this crisis.
 Many of your patients may have chronic conditions which can intensify the complications of Coronavirus.
-These conditions require ongoing care and Upward Health will continue to provide this care to your patients in their home.
+These conditions require ongoing care, and Upward Health is ready and able to provide this care to your patients in their home.

 One of the keys to avoid contracting coronavirus is to heed CDC advice to stay home.
 Remember that Upward Health provides care in the home or remotely through our Facilitated Virtual Care.
 This includes urgent, physical, mental or social care, allowing your patients to stay home and not risk exposure to coronavirus.

-We consider it a privilege to provide care to patients and together we can keep patients, especially those that are most vulnerable, healthy and out of the hospital during this time.
-Please remember to wash your hands, practice social distancing, and call Upward Health if you need help.
+We consider it a privilege to provide care to patients.
+Together, we can keep patients, especially those that are most vulnerable, healthy and out of the hospital during this time.
+Please remember to follow CDC guidelines to prevent spread of the corona virus, and call Upward Health if you need help.

 –Dr. Dennis Mihale, CMO